 The value of volunteer assistant coaching services, according to NCAA financial audit guidelines, should be reported as contributions and as salary expenditures.
-The University estimates that the value of volunteer assistant coaching services is not material to the statement of revenues and expenditures and, therefore, is not reflected in the Statement.
+The University estimates that the value of volunteer assistant coaching services is not material to the Statement and, therefore, is not reflected in the Statement.

-Intercollegiate Athletics Department Notes to Statement of Revenues and Expenses (Exhibit A) Year Ended June 30, 2018
+Intercollegiate Athletics Department Notes to Statement of Revenues and Expenses Year Ended June 30, 2019